-The claims process can be confusing; full of different facts, figures and stories.
-So here at Admiral, we like to make sure our customers have all the knowledge they need around making a claim to help make life a little easier..
+We like to make sure our customers have all the knowledge they need around claiming to help make life a little easier.

-If you don’t make a claim but a third party does, and we pay out, you don’t have to pay your excess.
+If you don’t claim but a third party does, and we pay out, you don’t have to pay your excess.

-If you claim for damage to your vehicle the excess is always payable.
-The only way your excess can be waived is if the third party insurer admits liability (this is specific to Admiral and may be different with other insurers).
+Excess is always payable when you make a claim.
+The only way your excess can be waived is if the third-party insurer admits liability (this is specific to us).

 If it's proven the accident was the other person's fault and we recover the full cost from their insurer, the excess is refunded, so you don't lose out.
-If a claim settles 50/50, the third party insurers will repay 50% of your excess.
+Third-party insurers will repay 50% of your excess.

 If you have an incident involving an uninsured driver, we may not be able to recover your excess for you.
 But don't worry, give us a call on 0333 220 2033 and we can advise you.

-This is a very common question we hear in the Admiral Claims team, but insurance is based on risk and statistics.
-Every incident you have is rated at renewal, regardless of fault.
+We base insurance on risk and statistics, and every incident you have is rated at renewal, regardless of fault.

-These rating factors constantly change so we can’t tell you if a certain element will affect your premium.
-This is why we ask ‘have you had any claims or incidents, regardless of fault, within the last three years?’
-Even if you haven’t made a claim, it’s still classed as an incident.
+These rating factors constantly change, so we can’t tell you if a certain element will affect your premium.
+This is why we ask ”have you had any claims or incidents, regardless of fault, within the last three years?”

-If you’re not at fault for an incident and we recover all the money back from the third party insurers, your No Claims Bonus is not affected.
+Your No Claims Bonus (NCB) is not affected if you’re not at fault for an incident and we recover all the money back from the third-party insurers.
 However, you still need to declare this to any future insurers.

 All claims are different and finding out who’s to blame for an incident is not always straightforward.
 While we want to get liability and the claim settled as soon as possible, it’s not always possible to do this in 90 days.